Guy-Shaw/charset-devolve/README.md

 if there are any bytes with the hight bit turned on.
 Nothing would be reported if the input were pure 7-bit ASCII.

+--soft-hyphens

+Normally, Unicode SOFT HYPHEN (U+00AD) is supressed.
+But, there are times when you might want to see them.
+If the option, '--soft-hyphens' is specified, then soft hyphens get devolved into ASCII dash/minus/hyphen, 0x2D.
+This option applies only to --charset=utf8.

 ## Exit Status

 If there were no invalid UTF-8 runes in the input,